BenGoodair/Identifying_organisational_childrens_homes_ratings/README.md

  - Code used to create the final datasets are available in the 'Code' folder.
  - Raw data is downloaded from original publications from Ofsted, most recently [here]("https://www.gov.uk/government/statistics/childrens-social-care-data-in-england-2022) from the full collection [here](https://www.gov.uk/government/collections/childrens-social-care-statistics).

-The code to clean the data directly pulls raw data from this repository so it should be entirely reproducible after any new packages have been downloaded.
+The code to clean the data directly pulls raw data from this repository so it should be entirely reproducible after any new-to-you R packages have been downloaded.
+I've tried to comment it fully, any issues let me know...

 Any questions please feel free to contact me at benjamin.goodair@spi.ox.ac.uk